cmortiz/qupacabras-db/submissions/shors_15/README.md

 ## Algorithm Overview

-Shor's algorithm is a quantum algorithm for integer factorization that runs in polynomial time on a quantum computer.
+Shor's algorithm is a quantum experiment for integer factorization that runs in polynomial time on a quantum computer.
 This implementation targets factoring 15 = 3 × 5.

 ## Implementation Details